Capital of Indonesia: New capital proposals throughout the decades

-Move to Nusantara
+Relocation to Nusantara

 In April 2017, the Joko Widodo (Jokowi) administration considered moving the capital from Jakarta.
 The government planned to finish assessing potential alternative sites for Indonesia's new capital by the end of 2017.
 According to an official from the Ministry of National Development Planning of Indonesia (Bappenas), the government was determined to move the Indonesian capital out of Java.
-In April 2019, it was announced that Jakarta would no longer be the capital of Indonesia in the future, with a 10-year plan to transfer all government offices to a new capital city.
+In April 2019, it was announced that Jakarta would no longer be the capital of Indonesia in the future, with a ten-year plan to transfer all government offices to a new capital city.
 The National Development Planning Ministry recommended the three provinces of South, Central, and East Kalimantan as they all met the requirements for a new capital, including being relatively free from earthquakes and volcanoes.
 Shortly after the plan was announced in April 2017, Jokowi visited two alternative locations in Kalimantan, Bukit Soeharto in East Kalimantan and the Triangle Area near Palangka Raya in Central Kalimantan.

-The development of Nusantara began in 23 August 2019, Jokowi submitted Presidential Letter No. R-34/Pres/08/2019.
+The development of Nusantara began in 23 August 2019, when Jokowi submitted Presidential Letter No. R-34/Pres/08/2019.
 The Letter enclosed with 2 enclosures: (1) Presidential Study Report on Capital Relocation, and (2) Request on DPR Support for Capital Relocation.

 On 26 August 2019, Jokowi announced that the new capital would be partly in the Penajam North Paser Regency and partly in the Kutai Kartanegara Regency, both in East Kalimantan.
 The National Development Planning Ministry announced that the move would cost an estimated Rp466 trillion (US$32.7 billion) and that the government intended to cover 19% of the cost, the remainder coming mainly from public-private partnerships and direct investment by both state-owned enterprises and the private sector.
 The Indonesian parliament passed the bill on 18 January 2022, with construction not expected to start until after the COVID-19 vaccination campaign completes in March 2022.